Paris Bhakti Festival: Hare Krishna Ratha Yatra, Living Devotion and Dharmic Harmony

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What does the recent recording preserve?
+What does the recording of the Paris Ratha Yatra preserve?